 Other decent hotels in Downtown Vancouver can be brought down to an even lower net cost.
-The Delta Vancouver Downtown, for example, can be booked for $222 after taxes, offset by a $100 gift card to a net cost of $79 (and it books directly into a suite!)
+The Hilton Vancouver Downtown, for example, can be booked for $179 after taxes, offset by a $100 gift card to a net cost of $79 (and it books directly into a suite!)

 However, if you’re intending to visit Vancouver for a longer period and you’d rather not pack up your stuff every day to go hotel-hopping, perhaps one of the lower-end properties will be the right fit, given that you’ll get a $50 gift card to offset the cost for each of the first five nights.

 A stay at the Days Inn Vancouver, for example, can be as low as $93 after taxes, which is offset by a $50 gift card to result in a net cost of only $43 per night, for up to five nights.

 Sure, the room itself may not be the most luxurious and you won’t be earning any meaningful hotel rewards points, but in terms of a budget-friendly place to rest your head in an otherwise rather expensive locale, you really can’t beat that.